Lockheed C-130 Hercules: Military

-Deepwater Horizon Oil Spill
+Deepwater Horizon oil spill

-A U.S. Air Force C-130 Hercules aircraft from the 910th Airlift Wing, Youngstown-Warren Air Reserve Station, Ohio, drops oil-dispersing chemicals into the Gulf of Mexico, 9 May 2010.
+A USAF C-130 Hercules aircraft from the 910th Airlift Wing, Youngstown-Warren Air Reserve Station, Ohio, drops oil-dispersing chemicals into the Gulf of Mexico, 9 May 2010.

-For almost two decades, the USAF 910th Airlift Wing's 757th Airlift Squadron and the U.S. Coast Guard have participated in oil spill cleanup exercises to ensure the U.S. military has a capable response in the event of a national emergency.
-The 757th Airlift Squadron operates the DOD's only fixed-wing Aerial Spray System which was certified by the EPA to disperse pesticides on DOD property to spread oil dispersants onto the Deepwater Horizon oil spill in the Gulf Coast in 2010.
+For almost two decades, the USAF 910th Airlift Wing's 757th Airlift Squadron and the USCG have participated in oil-spill cleanup exercises to ensure the U.S. military has a capable response in the event of a national emergency.
+The 757th Airlift Squadron operates the DOD's only fixed-wing aerial spray system, which was certified by the EPA to disperse pesticides on DOD property, to spread oil dispersants onto the Deepwater Horizon oil spill in the Gulf in 2010.

-During the 5-week mission, the aircrews flew 92 sorties and sprayed approximately 30,000 acres with nearly 149,000 gallons of oil dispersant to break up the oil.
-The Deepwater Horizon mission was the first time the US used the oil dispersing capability of the 910th Airlift Wing—its only large area, fixed-wing aerial spray program—in an actual spill of national significance.
+During the 5-week mission, the aircrews flew 92 sorties and sprayed about 30,000 acres with nearly 149,000 gallons of oil dispersant to break up the oil.
+The Deepwater Horizon mission was the first time the US used the oil-dispersing capability of the 910th Airlift Wing—its only large-area, fixed-wing, aerial-spray program—in an actual spill of national significance.
 The Air Force Reserve Command announced the 910th Airlift Wing has been selected as a recipient of the Air Force Outstanding Unit Award for its outstanding achievement from 28 April 2010 through 4 June 2010.